Public Sector Fleet Conference 2025

 The challenges of Fleet electrification: International lessons and practical solutions

-Filip Kolodziejski, Policy Advisor, Office for Zero Omission Vehicles, Department for Transport
+Filip Kolodziejski, Policy Advisor, Office for Zero Emission Vehicles, Department for Transport

 Andy Brown, Head of Category – Fleet, BlueLight Commercial